yuliia-naumeniuk/ecommerce-sales-performance-analysis/README.md

 # E-Commerce Sales Performance & Statistical Analysis
-E-commerce analytics project using SQL, Python, and Tableau for sales performance evaluation and statistical analysis
+E-commerce analytics project using SQL, Python, and Tableau for sales performance evaluation and statistical analysis.